Chip Crusted Salmon

-So I put them in a bag and crunched them up even more to make a sort of tortilla chip crumb topping.
-This is also a good way to take aggression out for all of the tortilla crumbs of the past!
+So I put them in a bag and crunched them up even more to make a sort of potato chip crumb topping (or tortilla chip).
+This is also a good way to take aggression out for all of the crumbs of the past!

 Really let them have it.

 I decided to use these crumbs to coat a nice piece of salmon, but I think you could probably use it on chicken also and it would be great.
 Because I chose fish, I got some herbs and a lime and added those to the party.

 I added about 1 Tablespoon of fresh rosemary and the juice from one lime to about 1 Cup of crumbs.
 I think for fish, fresh dill would have been a better choice, but I had some rosemary around so that’s what I used.
 If you use tortilla chips, you might want to add a pinch of salt, but potato chips are salty enough on their own.

 Then I lightly oiled a baking dish and laid my salmon in it.
 I sprinkled some salt right on the salmon and then started packing on the tortilla crumbs!
 One cup of crumbs was more than enough for 3-4 salmon filets.

 I let mine bake at 350 for about 15 minutes and it was still a bit medium rare in the very center which is perfect for salmon.
 You’ll need to adjust depending on the thickness of your cut though.
 Mine was from the end of the salmon fillet so it wasn’t very thick.

 The crumbs do a great job of keeping in the moisture of the fish and also getting crunchy and delicious.

 I served my fish with a cucumber salad: chopped cucumbers, a sprinkle of lime juice, salt, and fresh mint.
 The salad worked great with the fish.